kumarrt/kumarrt.github.io/_pages/cv.md

 * Fall 2016 - Present: Graduate Research Assistant at [CDS Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html), University of Cincinnati, USA
   * Advisor: [Dr. Manish Kumar](https://researchdirectory.uc.edu/p/kumarmu)
     * MS Thesis: [Position, attitude, and fault-tolerant control of tilt-rotor quadcopter](https://etd.ohiolink.edu/pg_10?::NO:10:P10_ETD_SUBID:149215)
-    * Position, attitude, and fault-tolerant control of the tilt-rotor quadcopter using PID and sliding mode control techniques
+    * Position, attitude, and fault-tolerant control of the tilt-rotor quadcopter using PID and sliding mode control
-    * Development of flight software and hardware implementation using Pixhawk Pilot Support Package (PSP) by Mathworks
+    * Development of flight software and hardware implementation using Pixhawk Pilot Support Package by Mathworks
-    * Computation and analysis of traffic flow parameters using computer vision and deep learning techniques.
-Traffic videos were obtained by DJI Matrice-100/210, tethered DJI   Matrice-100 UAVs using Zenmuse Z3, Z30, X5S cameras
+    * Computation and analysis of traffic parameters using computer vision and deep learning techniques.
+Traffic videos were obtained by DJI Matrice-100/210, tethered DJI   Matrice-100 UAVs using Zenmuse and X5S cameras
     * Surveying and validation of GPS-RTK systems for 3D terrain reconstruction using photogrammetry
     * Telehealth aerial robot for medical logistic operations and assisting patients during a quarantine situation